 Rag paper: some rag content is included in the paper, often mixed with wood cellulose.

 Wood-free or high alpha cellulose or wood sulfite: the highest grade of wood pulp paper.

 - a rigid surface for artists made from poplar, oak, linden, pine, cedar, or various other hardwoods, like mahogany or walnut

-Note: Other types of woods these panels are made from include plywood, fiberboard, Masonite, and particleboard.
+Note: Other types of wood these panels are made from include plywood, fiberboard, Masonite, and particleboard.

-- the best for painting when they are well seasoned, air-dried quarter-sawn hardwoods to avoid warping, shrinking, as this causes them to hold paint better
+- the best for painting when they are well-seasoned, air-dried quarter-sawn hardwoods to avoid warping and shrinking, as this causes them to hold paint better

 Note: Wood panels need to be well-aged to prevent shrinking and warping from exposure to the water content present in some paints.

 - a rigid surface that requires an oil primer to prepare it to support artist paints.